edmundo2006-ai/yapp/privacy.md

 ## Kept only on your phone

-Saved birthdays, your food tracker entries, your dining hall order and your app preferences are stored on your device.
-They are not uploaded.
+Saved birthdays, your food tracker entries, your buttery cart and your app preferences are stored on your device.
 Deleting the app removes them.

+The one thing that leaves your phone is the list of people you have starred, which is sent each time the app asks whose birthday is coming up.
+It is used to answer that question and is never stored on our servers.

 ## What we do not do